MD Admissions

 Technical Standards

-Observation Candidates must be able to acquire information from demonstrations and participate in experiments of science, including but not limited to such things as dissection of cadavers; examination of specimens in anatomy, pathology, and neuroanatomy laboratories; and microscopic study of microorganisms and tissues in normal and pathologic states.
-Candidates must be able to accurately acquire information from patients and assess findings.
-These skills require the use of vision, hearing, and touch or the functional equivalent.
-They must be able to observe a patient accurately both directly and through indirect methods (at a distance and close at hand), to obtain and analyze medical history.
-Medical students must be capable of viewing and interpreting diagnostic modalities and to detect and interpret non-verbal communication from the patient.
-They must be able to perform a full and complete physical examination in order to integrate findings based on this information and to develop an appropriate diagnostic and treatment plan.
+Observation Candidates must acquire information as presented through demonstrations and experiences in the foundational sciences, including but not limited to dissection of cadavers, examination of specimens in anatomy, pathology, and neuroanatomy laboratories, and microscopic study of microorganisms and tissues in normal and pathologic states.
+In addition, candidates must be able to evaluate patients accurately and assess their relevant health, behavioral, and medical information.
+Candidates must be able to obtain and interpret information through a comprehensive assessment of patients, correctly interpret diagnostic representations of patients’ physiological data, and accurately evaluate patients’ conditions and responses.
+This includes being able to observe a patient both directly and through indirect methods (at a distance and nearby) and detect and interpret non-verbal communication from the patient.
+Candidates must be able to perform a full and complete physical examination in order to integrate findings based on information and to develop an appropriate diagnostic and treatment plan.
+These skills require the ability to observe and interpret patient information and may be achieved through assistive technology or reasonable accommodations that allow candidates to perform these essential tasks.

-Motor Function Candidates must, after a reasonable period of training, possess the capacity to perform physical examinations and diagnostic maneuvers, e.g., elicit information from inspection, palpation, auscultation, percussion, etc. Candidates must be able to respond to clinical situations in a timely manner and execute the movements reasonably required to provide both general and emergency care.
+Motor Function After a reasonable period of training, candidates must possess the capacity to perform routine physical examinations and diagnostic maneuvers, e.g., elicit information from inspection, palpation, auscultation, percussion, etc. Candidates must be able to respond to clinical situations in a timely manner and execute the movements reasonably required to provide both general and emergency care.
 These activities require some physical mobility, coordination of both gross and fine motor neuromuscular function, balance, and equilibrium.
 Specifically, candidates must be able to manipulate equipment and instruments, perform basic laboratory tests and procedures, and possess the physical capacity to examine patients in order to identify both normal and abnormal clinical findings.
-Finally, candidates must be able to adhere to universal precaution protocols and meet the safety standards applicable to all required clinical settings, e.g., inpatient, outpatient, emergency department, etc.
+Finally, candidates must meet applicable safety standards for the environment and follow universal precaution procedures.
+These skills may be achieved through assistive technology or reasonable accommodations that allow candidates to perform these essential tasks.

 Secondary Application